Scalloway with its castle. Copyright Les Sinclair, Tour Guide

 By the way, this is the ancestral area of your tour guide, Les Sinclair!
 His family have been here for hundreds of years.

-From Scalloway, your tour guide will drive you north, through the narrow, fertile Tingwall valley, site of the old Norse parliament before turning west to Wormadale and its spectacular view over the west mainland and towards the island of Foula – one of the remotest inhabited islands of the British Isles.
+From Scalloway, your tour guide will drive you north, through the narrow, fertile Tingwall valley, site of the old Norse parliament - an important period in Shetland history - before turning west to Wormadale and its spectacular view over the west mainland and towards the island of Foula – one of the remotest inhabited islands of the British Isles.
 It also has the second highest sea cliffs in Britain.

 Continuing north, we head along Weisdale Voe, one of the many fjord-like inlets in Shetland, we reach the old Weisdale Mill – now Bonhoga Art Centre with its art gallery and café.
 Just to the north of Bonhoga we visit Shetland's "forest" before returning across the island through a now deserted valley – cleared during the period of the infamous Clearances.

 Turning south, we head back to Lerwick, past a body of water which played a role in the early settlement of Iceland.
 Back at our starting point, your tour guide will take you to your desired destination.

 SCALLOWAY AND CENTRAL MAINLAND: HALF DAY TRIP TO SHETLAND'S ANCIENT CAPITAL